SaswatB/crylic/docs/workflows/github-desktop.md

 At this point a developer can review the request!

 {% hint style="info" %}
-After making changes, make sure to switch back to your project's default branch (or the branch your developers recommend to use), and be sure to fetch the latest changes to keep up with the work being done by others.
+After making changes, make sure to switch back to your project's default branch (or the branch your developers recommend to use) and fetch the latest changes to keep up with the work being done by others.
 {% endhint %}

 ### Additional Tips

-Branches can be thought of as similar to variants in design tools such as Figma.
-By default there's a default branch, which is like a default variant.
+Branches can be considered similar to variants in design tools such as Figma.
+Repositories have a default branch by default, which is like a default variant.
 A new branch is like copying the default variant to have space for new changes.
 Adding a commit is similar to making changes specifically on the new variant.
 And finally, creating a pull request is essentially making a request to copy changes from the new variant back to the default variant.

 {% hint style="warning" %}
-By default branches don't get automatically updated when there's changes in the original.
+By default branches don't get automatically updated when changes are added to the original.
 {% endhint %}